SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

                     imageUri: gcr.io/<project-id>/<docker-img>
             ```

             1. In this case we are requesting a Nvidia Tesla T4 GPU.
-This will only work if you have quota for
+This will only work if you have a quota for
                 allocating this type of GPU in the Vertex AI service.
 You can check how to request quota in the last
                 exercise of the [previous module](cloud_setup.md).
-Remember that it is not enough to just request quota
+Remember that it is not enough to just request a
-                for the GPU, the request need to by approved by Google before you can use it.
+                quota for the GPU, the request needs to be approved by Google before you can use it.

         you can read more about the configuration formatting
         [here](https://cloud.google.com/vertex-ai/docs/reference/rest/v1/CustomJobSpec)